Jane Harrison (playwright): Stolen

-Stolen premièred in 1998 at Playbox (now Malthouse Theatre, Melbourne) followed by seven annual seasons in Melbourne, plus tours to Sydney, Adelaide, regional Victoria, Tasmania, the United Kingdom (twice), Hong Kong and Tokyo, with readings in Canada, New York City and Los Angeles.
+Stolen premièred in 1998 at Playbox (now Malthouse Theatre) in Melbourne, directed by Wesley Enoch.
+It was followed by seven annual seasons in Melbourne, plus tours to Sydney, Adelaide, regional Victoria, Tasmania, the United Kingdom (twice), Hong Kong and Tokyo, with readings in Canada, New York City, and Los Angeles.
 In Sydney, it was performed at the Sydney Theatre Company, directed by Wayne Blair.

-Stolen is a play about the lives of five Aboriginal people from the "stolen generations".
-For Stolen Harrison was awarded the Australian Writers' Guild AWGIE Nomination, was co-winner of the Kate Challis RAKA Award, and received an Honourable Mention in the CACS National Awards Individual Category for "An Outstanding Contribution to Australian Culture".
-Stolen has been studied on the Victorian VCE and NSW HSC English and drama syllabi.
+Stolen is a play about the lives of five Indigenous Australian people from the Stolen Generations.
+For Stolen Harrison was awarded the Australian Writers' Guild AWGIE Nomination, was co-winner of the Kate Challis RAKA Award, and received an Honourable Mention in the CACS National Awards Individual Category for An Outstanding Contribution to Australian Culture.
+Stolen has been studied on the Victorian Certificate of Education and New South Wales Higher School Certificate English and drama syllabi.
+Australian Book Review called the play "a contemporary classic".

+Sydney Theatre Company staged a new production of Stolen in its 2024 season, directed by Ian Michael.

-Rainbow’s End
+Rainbow's End

-Rainbow’s End premièred in 2005, and toured Melbourne, Sydney, regional Australia, and Japan in 2007, and has had numerous subsequent productions.
-Harrison was awarded for Rainbow’s End the Drover Award (Tour of the Year) and a Helpmann Awards nomination for Best Regional Touring Production.
-It was studied on the NSW HSC and from 2013 has been on the Victorian VCE English syllabus.
-Rainbow's End tells the simple, yet convoluted story of three generations of Aboriginal women; young Dolly, her mother the happy-go-lucky Gladys, and the wise and stern Nan Dear, living in their shanty perched on the flats of the Goulburn River in 1950s regional Victoria.
+Rainbow's End premiered in 2005, and toured Melbourne, Sydney, regional Australia, and Japan in 2007, and has had numerous subsequent productions.
+Harrison was awarded the Drover Award (Tour of the Year) and a Helpmann Awards nomination for Best Regional Touring Production.
+It has been studied on the New South Wales Higher School Certificate and is currently on the Victorian Certificate of Education English syllabus.
+Rainbow's End tells the simple, yet convoluted story of three generations of First Nations women; young Dolly, her mother the happy-go-lucky Gladys, and the wise and stern Nan Dear, living in their shanty perched on the flats of the Goulburn River in 1950s regional Victoria.
 The play was initially directed by Wesley Enoch.

 On a Park Bench

-On a Park Bench was created through workshops at Playbox and the Banff Playrites Colony.
+On a Park Bench was created through workshops at Playbox and the Banff playRites Colony in 2002.
 The play was a finalist in the Lake Macquarie Drama Prize.